 The CFCR ratio is the ratio of cash flow from operations to the total debt.
 It indicates whether a business has the ability to pay its debts with the cash flow from operations.

 CFCR = [Cash flow from operations/total debt] * 100

 A high CFCR indicates that the company is in a good position to pay its debts.
 The cash flow coverage for businesses should be at least 1.5x.
 A CFCR of 1.5 indicates that the company has $1.5 in operating cash flows to pay $1 of interest payments.

 If the cash flow coverage ratio falls below 1.5, it may suggest that the company has poor debt management practices or that it is struggling to make interest payments on time.

-Operating cash flow margin is a metric used to measure a business’s profitability and the quality of its earnings.
-It is the ratio of operating cash flow to the total sales revenue in a given period.
+Operating cash flow margin is the ratio of operating cash flow to the total sales revenue in a given period.
+It is a metric used to measure a business’s profitability and the quality of its earnings.

 A positive percentage indicates good profitability and operational efficiency.
 A negative percentage indicates that the company is losing money.
 Cash flow margin can be used to compare businesses within the same industry.

 Timely collections can help have a strong operating cash flow margin.
 Companies that have an operating cash flow margin above 50% are considered to have a strong cash flow.